Advertisement Close

 You can make an impact on the community by energizing it!
 Photo: FLT Magazine

 Dr. David mentioned another important way to support the community is to “energize and enrich the Arab America Foundation so it may impact other young lives.”
-You can engage with the Arab America Foundation by volunteering, donating, becoming a “Cousin,” the membership to the Foundation that includes discounts and access to our programs, discussing Arab American heritage with others, and by contacting us to become a member of our many state advocacy teams.
+You can engage with the Arab America Foundation by volunteering, donating, becoming a “Cousin,” the membership to the Foundation that includes discounts and access to our programs, discussing Arab American heritage with others, and contacting us to become a member of our many state advocacy teams.

 12. DO Attend the Arab America Foundation’s Fall Summit!